Camille Kostek Flaunts Her Topless Beauty In New Instagram Photo

 Camille Kostek is heating up Instagram with a sizzling snapshot of herself wearing nothing at all on her torso, except for a straw hat that she is holding in front of her chest.
 Kostek took to the popular social media platform on Thursday, March 25, to post the daring photo in which she is posing topless in a gorgeous desert location.

-The photo in question shows the Sports Illustrated Swimsuit model with her side to the camera as she holds the boater hat, which according to the post’s tag is courtesy of Lack of Color Hats, in front of her torso in a way that covers up the model’s chest and keeps the shot social media-friendly.
+The photo in question shows the Sports Illustrated Swimsuit model with her side to the camera as she holds the boater hat, which according to the post’s tag is courtesy of Lack of Color Hats, in front of her torso in a way that covers up the model’s chest and keeps the shot social-media-friendly.

-Kostek is wearing a pair of high-rise denim jeans that sit around her naval.
+Kostek is wearing a pair of high-rise denim jeans that sit around her navel.
 As indicated by the tag she included with her post, the jeans she is wearing is by the brand Revice Denim.
-The 27-year-old has her body toward the sun as its rays hits her from the front, making her sun-kissed skin glow and making her cute freckles stand out.
+The 27-year-old has her body toward the sun as its rays hit her from the front, making her sun-kissed skin glow and making her cute freckles stand out.

 Kostek is tilting her head back slightly as she shoots an intense gaze at the camera with her lips slightly parted in a seductive way.
 She accessorized the shot with just silver hoop earrings.